stevenhoney/excel-shopify-gift-card-tool/README.md

 ![Screenshot-2]

   - ##### Value
-   The tool will create a voucher for every row in the Value column with a something entered.
+   Decimal number, do not include currency symbols, do no change the cell formatting.
+The tool will create a voucher for every row in the Value column with a value entered.
 Technically this is the only required column, although it is hard to imagine a use case for just creating batches of Gift Cards with randomly generated codes.
   - ##### Note
    A long text type field, notes are visible when viewing the gift card in the Shopify admin.
 Unless you have some very specific customization(s) this is for internal use only.
 Linebreaks and basic formatting are preserved, HTML does not work.
   - ##### Code